mliew21396/remote-work/week-3/README.md

 ## Submitting your work
 - You must complete the [week's submission form](http://apply.devbootcamp.com) to turn in your work.
-- The week's work is due each Monday by 10:00am PST.
+- The week's work is due Monday by 10:00am PST.

 **If you do not finish by the deadline:**
 - Complete the Unit 1 extension request.
 (You only get one extension for Unit 1)